 Your guide to recreational marijuana in Arizona — for both aspiring and experienced stoners alike.

-Arizonans overwhelmingly voted to legalize marijuana and weed officially became legal for recreational use last year for anyone over the age of 21.
+Arizonans overwhelmingly voted to legalize marijuana and weed officially became legal for recreational use in 2020 for anyone over the age of 21.
 But legalization came with lots of questions about buying, using, and everything else from the curious to the concerned and those who just want to know where they can get high.

 Here are the answers to commonly asked questions: